Woods Memorial Bridge – Beaufort, South Carolina

 South Carolina | SC Picture Project | Beaufort County Photos | Woods Memorial Bridge

 The Woods Memorial Bridge is one of Beaufort‘s most notable landmarks.
 This swing bridge is one of just nine moveable bridges left in South Carolina.
+The bridge was named for Richard V. Woods, a South Carolina Highway Patrol officer killed in the line of duty.
 It opens hourly for boats and barges traveling the Intracoastal Waterway.

 A second view of the bridge, shown below, was taken from the Henry C. Chambers Waterfront Park, a newly-renovated area along Beaufort’s riverfront.
 Draped with shady oaks, it provides a beautiful place for passersby to relax on riverside swings, play a game of Frisbee, listen to a concert, watch an outdoor movie, or enjoy a meal at one of the many nearby restaurants.

 A detail along the rail of the bridge depicts the South Carolina state flag – a palmetto tree with a crescent moon.
 It is an artful reminder to those crossing the bridge that Beaufort is the state’s second oldest city after Charleston.

 Cannon Park, pictured below, is near the north end of the Woods Memorial Bridge.
 This small park is adorned with flowers, and visitors enjoy relaxing on benches and watching boats pass beneath the bridge.
 Cannon Park is only a few steps from downtown shops, and it is treasured by many locals.

 The Woods Memorial Bridge was briefly featured in the film, Forrest Gump, as a bridge crossing the Mississippi River.